-Peter graduated from Harvard College, magna cum laude and Phi Beta Kappa, Stanford Law School, and Princeton University, where he received an MA in history and remains a PhD candidate.
+Peter graduated from Harvard College, magna cum laude and Phi Beta Kappa, Stanford Law School, and Princeton University, where he received an M.A. and Ph.D. in history.
 He joined the firm in August 2013 after his judicial clerkships with the Honorable Gerard E. Lynch of the U.S. Court of Appeals for the Second Circuit and the Honorable Stephen F. Williams of the U.S. Court of Appeals for the D.C.
 Circuit.

 During his time with the firm, Peter worked on briefs filed in the U.S. Supreme Court and the federal courts of appeals on a range of topics–including the constitutionality of California’s background-screening laws, the interpretation of FCC regulations on spamming via text messages, and the way that bankruptcy law treats underwater mortgages.
 Peter took a lead role in the firm’s representation of Nobel laureate Joseph Stiglitz in the U.S. Supreme Court in a case concerning the restructuring of Argentina’s sovereign debt and he has provided consulting services to the American Federation of Teachers on issues including public finance and Wall Street reform.

 Peter has been quoted in print and online articles published by The Atlantic, The Economist, The New York Times, and Reuters, and has appeared on C-SPAN and National Public Radio.
 He has testified on Federal Reserve reform before the U.S. Senate Banking Committee and is a term member of the Council on Foreign Relations.